DTMF (song): North America

 Despite having only five days of tracking, "DTMF" debuted at number 38 on the US Billboard Hot 100, on the issue dated January 18, 2025, with 11 million official on-demand streams in the country.
-The week after, it reached a peak of number two on the chart, earning 34.9 million additional streams within its first full tracking week.
-It became his 15th top-ten song, and his highest-charting solo song, on the chart.
-On the issue dated February 1, 2025, the song maintained its peak at number two while simultaneously topping the US Streaming Songs for a second consecutive week.
+The week after, it reached a peak of number two on the chart, earning 34.9 million additional streams within its first full tracking week, and maintained its peak for two consecutive weeks.
+It became his 15th top-ten song, and his highest-charting solo song on the chart.
+Following the album's historic wins at the 68th Grammy Awards, the song re-entered the chart at number ten on the week dated February 14, 2026.
+The following week, after his performance at the Super Bowl LX halftime show, the song surged to number one for the first time, becoming his first solo song to reach number one in the United States.

 After its five days of tracking, "DTMF" initially debuted at number five on the US Hot Latin Songs chart.
 The week after, it rose up four positions to reach a new peak of number one on the chart, additionally reaching this peak on both Latin Streaming Songs and Latin Digital Song Sales charts.
 It became his 16th number-one song on the former chart.
 Additionally, it debuted atop the TikTok Billboard Top 50 chart, on the issue dated January 18, 2025, becoming the fifth song to debut atop the chart since it was launched in 2023.
 The week after, it reached the top of the US Streaming Songs chart, becoming his second number-one song on the chart, after his 2022 single "Me Porto Bonito".